Allo's Blog

 • Increased risk of suicidal thoughts and behaviors: Anabolic steroid use has been associated with an increased risk of suicidal thoughts and behaviors, particularly in individuals with pre-existing mental health conditions.

-It is important to note that not all individuals who use anabolic steroids will experience psychological side effects.
+Not all individuals who use anabolic steroids will experience psychological side effects.
 However, the risk of these side effects increases with the dose and duration of steroid use and may be more common in individuals with pre-existing mental health conditions.

 Steroids are a type of hormone that can have significant benefits for some users, but also carry a range of risks and side effects.
 One potential side effect that has been linked to steroid use is erectile dysfunction (ED).
 While the exact mechanisms behind this side effect are not fully understood, there are several possible explanations, including interference with testosterone production, damage to blood vessels, and psychological factors.